mdbergmann/cl-swbymabeweb/blogs/20200830---Web_applications_with_Common_Lisp.md

   (controller.blog:index))
 ```

-This define a route with a root path of _/blog_.
+This defines a route with a root path of _/blog_.
 It defines that it must be a _GET_ request and that the output has a content-type of _text/html_.
 When we now evaluate the new route and run the test again we have both `is` assertions passing.

 At this point we should add a failure case as well.
 What could be a failure for the _index_ route?
 The index is supposed to take the last available blog entry and deliver it.
 Having no blog entry is not an error I would say, rather the HTML content that the controller delivers should be empty, or should contain a simple string saying "there are no blog entries".
-So the only error that I'd imaging could be returned here is an internal error that was raised somewhere which bubbles up through the controller to the route handler.
+So the only error that could be returned here is some kind of internal error that was raised somewhere which bubbles up through the controller to the route handler.

 Let's add an additional test: